martin503/student-projects/README.md

 There are three projects:
 - Concurrent Programming Project focused on implementing mechanism of transactions (similiar to the ones common in SQL): `java/cp1`
-- Object-Oriented Programming Project focused on implementing various algorithms solving problem of cover of a string: `java/cover`
+- Object-Oriented Programming Project focused on implementing various algorithms solving problem of cover of a set: `java/cover`
 - Object-Oriented Programming Project that simulates process of elections (in polish): `java/wybory`

 # Android project